History of the Jews in Leipzig: 19th century

 The beginning of the 19th century marked a revival of the Leipzig Jewish community.
 Starting in 1810, Polish Jews who came to Leipzig to trade were allowed to stay.
 From there, the Jewish community expanded.
 Jews were once again allowed to hold public prayer services, and in 1815 the municipal council agreed to open Leipzig's first Jewish cemetery.
 On May 18, 1837, Leipzig's growing Jewish community received permission to form a religious community, though their request for permission to build a synagogue was not granted.
 On August 16, 1838, they were granted civil rights, with the exception of municipal and political rights.
 During this time, Jews began to take a more active role in Leipzig's academics.
 In 1839, Julius Fuerst became the first Jew to lecture at the University of Leipzig.
 Leipzig Jews even served in prominent judicial positions during this time, like Martin Eduard Sigismund von Simson, who served as the president of the law courts in Leipzig from 1879 until 1891.
 However, it was nearly impossible for Ostenjuden, foreign Jews, to obtain Saxon citizenship.
 In order to do so, Ostenjuden had to be born in Leipzig and 21 years of age, or a resident of Saxony for at least thirty years.
 The Jewish community as an officially state-recognized organisation was established only in 1847 and only by then were Jews allowed to settle in Leipzig without any restrictions.
-Reform movements of the mid-19th century eventually led to the construction of the Leipzig Synagogue in 1855, nearly two decades after Rabbi Zechariah Frankel attempted to found a Synagogue in Leipzig in 1837 and was rejected.
+Reform movements of the mid-19th century eventually led to the construction of the Leipzig Synagogue in the Gottschedstrasse in 1855, nearly two decades after Rabbi Zechariah Frankel attempted to found a Synagogue in Leipzig in 1837 and was rejected.
 The first Rabbi to serve the Jewish community in Leipzig was Rabbi Dr. Adolph Jellinek, who served from 1848 to 1855 and set the precedent of the Chief Rabbi's role in uniting the Jewish community of Leipzig.
 Towards the end of the 19th century, Antisemitism began to intensify.
 Several Antisemitic newspapers began to appear around this time, and the frequency of targeted harassment and discrimination against Jews increased.